Compactness in MV-Topologies: Tychonoff Theorem and Stone-Cech Compactification: Preliminaries.

-\begin{definition} An MV-topological space $\la X, \O \ra$ is said to be \emph{compact} if any open covering of $X$ contains an additive covering; it is called \emph{strongly compact} if any open covering contains a finite covering.\footnote{What we call strong compactness here is called simply compactness in the theory of lattice-valued fuzzy topologies \cite{chal}.} \end{definition}
+\begin{definition} An MV-topological space $\la X, \tau \ra$ is said to be \emph{compact} if any open covering of $X$ contains an additive covering; it is called \emph{strongly compact} if any open covering contains a finite covering.\footnote{What we call strong compactness here is called fuzzy compactness in the theory of lattice-valued fuzzy topologies \cite{chal}.
+It is worth remarking, however, that such a concept appears a very few times in the literature, since it is too much restrictive.
+Indeed, for example, even a fuzzy topological space with finite support may not be strongly compact.} \end{definition}

-\begin{definition} Let $\tau = \la X, \O \ra$ be an MV-topological space. $X$ is called a \emph{Hausdorff} (or \emph{separated}) \emph{space} if, for all $x \neq y \in X$, there exist $o_x, o_y \in \O$ such that \begin{enumerate}[(i)] \item $o_x(x) = o_y(y) = 1$, \item $o_x \wedge o_y = \0$. \end{enumerate} \end{definition}
+\begin{definition}\cite{martin} Let $\la X, \tau\ra$ be an MV-topological space. $X$ is called a \emph{Hausdorff} (or \emph{separated}) \emph{space} if, for all $x \neq y \in X$, there exist $o_x, o_y \in \tau$ such that \begin{enumerate}[(i)] \item $o_x(x) = o_y(y) = 1$, \item $o_x \wedge o_y = \0$. \end{enumerate} \end{definition}